upperlinecode/anti-bullying-python-functions/README.md

 [![Run on Repl.it](https://repl.it/badge/github/upperlinecode/cookie-monster-python-functions)](https://repl.it/github/upperlinecode/cookie-monster-python-functions)

+NOTE: This lab has been deprecated.
+Please use Angelica Anti-Bullying lab instead.

 ## The Goal

 As you may know, Cookie Monster isn't the most well-disciplined character on Sesame Street.